Joan Trumpauer Mulholland: Michael Schwerner

-Mulholland gave Michael and Rita Schwerner an "orientation" on what you need to know about being a white activist in the state of Mississippi.
-The next day, Michael was killed, along with James Chaney and Andrew Goodman.
+Mulholland gave Michael and Rita Schwerner an orientation on what to know about being a white activist in the state of Mississippi.
+The next day, June 21, 1964, Michael was killed, along with James Chaney and Andrew Goodman.
 Mulholland explained that she is aware that nothing she could have added in the information she gave Schwerner would have prevented what had happened.

 Later career

-She later worked at the Smithsonian Institution, the United States Department of Commerce, and the Justice Department, before teaching English as a second language.
+Mulholland later worked at the Smithsonian Institution, the United States Department of Commerce, and the Justice Department, before teaching English as a second language.